 In this painting Èdouard-Henri Avril shows Socrates proving his self-mastery by being able to keep from laying his hands on the provocative beauty of young Alicibiades, who was trying to seduce the philosopher.

-The ancient Greek philosophers gave little thought to the meaning of sex with its desires and pleasures apart from their discussions of the man-boy relationship.
 Christian theologians aren’t much help with our modern questions either.
 Augustine argued that the pleasures of sex are dangerous because they can master us, and in spite of his own early dalliances he allowed sex only for procreation (City of God, bk 14; On Marriage and Concupiscence).
 Thomas Aquinas confined its permissibility to conjugal, procreative acts (Summa contra gentiles III.2; Summa theologia IIa-IIae).
 Obviously sex for procreation would only be vaginal sex.
 Sex for pleasure was beyond the pale.
 Anal sex would therefore be unacceptable because it is practiced only for pleasure and not for procreation.
 The spiritual ideal of the Middle Ages was abstinence from sexual relations and even virginity.

 [As an aside, Martin Luther discovered that sex was pleasurable and regarded this as an added gift of God and therefore not to be denied.
 But sex with its pleasures was confined within the spousal relationship.]